docker/docs/docker-for-mac/docker-toolbox.md

 * When you install Docker for Mac, machines created with Docker Machine are not affected.

-* Docker for Mac does not use `docker-machine` to provision its V.
+* Docker for Mac does not use `docker-machine` to provision its VM.
   The Docker Engine API is exposed on a socket available to the Mac host at `/var/run/docker.sock`.
 This is the default location Docker and Docker Compose clients use to connect to